Deepakkumar7774/Deepakkumar7774/README.md

 ## 🌟 About Me

 I am a results-driven analyst specializing in bridging the gap between raw data and executive strategy through scalable data systems and automated reporting.
-My experience includes optimizing industrial workflows at NTPC Rihand by replacing manual logs with high-integrity SAP and Excel automation, alongside delivering global KPI insights for PwC Switzerland and Tata.
-By leveraging Python, SQL, and Power BI, I transform complex datasets—from e-commerce trends to healthcare logistics—into actionable growth recommendations and streamlined organizational processes.
+By leveraging Advanced Excel, Python, SQL, and Power BI, I transform complex datasets—from e-commerce trends to healthcare logistics—into actionable growth recommendations.
+My experience includes optimizing industrial workflows at NTPC Rihand and delivering global KPI insights for PwC Switzerland, Tata, and most recently, Electronic Arts (EA).

 ## **💼 Professional Experience**